raspberrypilearning/sleep-tracker/en/step_5.md

 ### Tidy with a function

-The animation is a large group of code blocks.

-Repeating it makes our code untidy.
+Repeating the large group of blocks used for the animation makes our code untidy.

-We may want to re-use this animation code again.

 If you need to re-use code, it is sometimes better to put it in a function and then 'call' the function to run.